markjun05650/AuthMe/README.md

 # AuthMe
-This is Test Plugin for Bukkit Server, Do not copy project isn't not for all
+This is Test Plugin for Bukkit Server, Do not copy this plugin isn't not for all